 As we age, our metabolism slows down significantly.
 This means it is much more of a challenge to burn off that slice of pizza or piece of cake at 45 than it was at 20.

-To underscore the point, I should also mention that well into adulthood our physical activity levels drop as life gets busy and parenthood takes precedence.
+To underscore the point, I should also mention that well into adulthood our physical activity levels drop as life gets busy and we prioritize parenthood and a career.
 When reduced exercise is thrown into the mix with a slower metabolism, the end result is weight gain.

 But it’s true.
-In order to maintain a healthy weight or to lose it, sustained healthy eating habits must be developed.
+In order to maintain a healthy weight or to lose weight, develop sustained healthy eating habits.
 The operative word being sustained.

-Some people do experience favourable results by following fad diets, especially in the initial stages, but these tend to peter out with time because they are not sustainable in the long-term.
+Some people do experience favourable results by following fad diets such as the keto diet, especially in the initial stages, but these tend to peter out with time because they are not sustainable in the long-term and often nutritionally unbalanced.